-The Accounting Equation: A Balancing Act
+The Accounting Equation is a Balancing Act

-- If you borrow $25,000 from a bank, your assets increase by $25,000; however, your liabilities also increased by $25,000 (because you have to pay the loan back).
+- If you borrow $25,000 from a bank, your assets increase by $25,000.
+However, because you have to pay the loan back, your liabilities also increase by $25,000.

-- If you finance invoices worth $1,300, your assets increase by $1,300 and your liabilities increase by $1,300.
+- If you finance invoices worth $1,300, your assets increase by $1,300.
+So do your liabilities.

-- If you make a sale of $5,000, your assets increase by $5,000, and the owner’s equity increases by $5,000.
+- If you make a $5,000 sale, your assets increase by $5,000.
+Likewise, the owner’s equity increases by $5,000 as well.

-- If you purchase equipment for $8,000, your liabilities increase by $8,000, and the owner’s equity decreases by $8,000.
+- If you purchase $8,000 worth of equipment, your liabilities increase by $8,000 while owner’s equity decreases by $8,000.